State Policy Network

 - Tracie Sharp, President and CEO

-- Crystal Bouziden Baker, Director of Donor Relations
+- Crystal Bouziden Baker, Senior Director of Development

 - Todd Davidson, Senior Director of Strategic Development (former fiscal policy analyst for SPN member the Kansas Policy Institute and founder of the SPN associate member the Bastiat Society of Wichita)

 - Elyssa Giordano, Senior Manager of Special Projects and Events

 - Marisa Gonzalez, Office Manager

 - Gabriel Green, Marketing Assistant

 - Siobhan Lundt, Donor Outreach Manager

 - Sarah C. Keenan, Director of Executive Leadership Development

 - Cindy Kilduff, Senior Director of Institutional Giving